abinit/doc/topics/_SCFAlgorithms.md

 self-consistency algorithms, while [[wfoptalg]] focuses on the determination

-of the wavefunction through the solution of the Schrodinger equation with fixed
+of the wavefunctions through the solution of the Schrodinger equation with fixed

 Kohn-Sham potential.